All Episodes

 Okay, I'm sorry to interrupt you there, Michael.

-I thought he's being I thought Clarence Thomas was up there or something being attacked.
+I thought he's being, I thought Clarence Thomas was up there, something being attacked.

-You know, my wife's the uh a teacher in the state of New Jersey, and uh she was laid off um after the last school year.
+You know, my wife's a teacher in the state of New Jersey, and she was laid off after the last school year.

-Um there was about 40 teachers laid off in her particular district, and um and instead of the mood being everybody uh running looking to find their next job, it's really um everybody sort of um you know happy with the uh all the compensation that comes their way, and how the impetus to get back to work is really lost.
+And instead of the mood being everybody running looking to find their next job, it's really everybody sort of, you know, happy with all the compensation that comes their way and how the impetus to get back to work is really lost.

-It's actually it's almost like uh winning a lottery of some sort.
+It's actually, it's almost like winning a lottery of some sort.

 You mean unemployment compensation benefits?